Arthur J. Gallagher & Co. (NYSE:AJG) Shares Gap Down to $227.04

 Wall Street Analysts Forecast Growth

-A number of brokerages recently issued reports on AJG.
-Truist Financial increased their target price on shares of Arthur J. Gallagher & Co. from $270.00 to $290.00 and gave the stock a “buy” rating in a research report on Thursday.
-StockNews.com assumed coverage on shares of Arthur J. Gallagher & Co. in a research report on Thursday, October 5th.
-They issued a “hold” rating for the company.
-Keefe, Bruyette & Woods cut shares of Arthur J. Gallagher & Co. from a “market perform” rating to an “underperform” rating and lowered their price objective for the company from $237.00 to $230.00 in a research report on Friday.
+Several equities research analysts have weighed in on the stock.
+Truist Financial raised their price objective on shares of Arthur J. Gallagher & Co. from $270.00 to $290.00 and gave the company a “buy” rating in a research report on Thursday.
 Royal Bank of Canada raised their price objective on shares of Arthur J. Gallagher & Co. from $262.00 to $270.00 and gave the company an “outperform” rating in a research report on Thursday.
-Finally, Deutsche Bank Aktiengesellschaft began coverage on shares of Arthur J. Gallagher & Co. in a research report on Wednesday, October 4th.
-They set a “buy” rating and a $277.00 price target for the company.
+Raymond James cut shares of Arthur J. Gallagher & Co. from a “strong-buy” rating to a “market perform” rating in a research report on Tuesday.
+Wells Fargo & Company raised their price objective on shares of Arthur J. Gallagher & Co. from $237.00 to $261.00 and gave the company an “overweight” rating in a research report on Tuesday, October 17th.
+Finally, StockNews.com began coverage on shares of Arthur J. Gallagher & Co. in a research report on Thursday, October 5th.
+They set a “hold” rating for the company.
 One equities research analyst has rated the stock with a sell rating, three have given a hold rating and seven have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average target price of $254.00.

 Get Our Latest Stock Report on Arthur J. Gallagher & Co.